ConsolidatedSky/NEFARAM/README.md

 ### Final notes and tips :
 *BETA COMMENT : Save often :')*

 You can modify your body type with [OBody](https://www.nexusmods.com/skyrimspecialedition/mods/51084) (Press F10).
-Or others people's bodies male or female if you aim at them with your crosshair.
+Or others people's bodies man or woman if you aim at them with your crosshair.

-All debug spells are located in your Powers Keyring Power
+All debug spells are located in your [Powers Keyring](https://www.nexusmods.com/skyrimspecialedition/mods/42949) Power

 The [Notification Log](https://www.nexusmods.com/skyrimspecialedition/mods/27707) MCM is very useful to read what you might've missed ingame.